asiimwepaul/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a script that adds execute permission to all subdirectories Create a script that creates a directory
 Write a script that changes the group owner
+Write the script that changes the owner to vincent and group to staff